-- Zika outbreak, 2016.
-The Zika Response and Preparedness Appropriations Act, 2016 (P.L.
-114-123; Division B) provided \$394 million to CDC in supplemental appropriations preparedness and response to the Zika outbreak, domestically and internationally.52 CDC obligated a portion of the funding to state and local agencies through several grant programs, including over \$184 million through the ELC grant program.53 - COVID-19 pandemic, 2020-present.
-As reported by GAO, as of February 28, 2022, CDC has received \$27.226 billion through the COVID-19 relief appropriations measures.54 Some of the one-time public health funding in the American Rescue Plan Act (ARPA; P.L.
+the one-time public health funding for CDC in the American Rescue Plan Act (ARPA; P.L.
 117-2) was not tied to the pandemic, but instead was made available for general public health capabilities, such as for data modernization (Section 2404; \$500 million).
-In addition, CDC has administered over \$40 billion in appropriations on behalf of HHS through its grant programs (from the PHSSEF account).55 As a result, \$56.119 billion in CDC COVID-19 grants have been awarded to state, tribal, and local agencies as of February 1, 2022.56 For more information on CDC funding in the COVID-19 relief laws, see, CRS Report R46711, U.S. Public Health Service: COVID-19 Supplemental Appropriations in the 116th Congress and CRS Report R46834, American Rescue Plan Act of 2021 (P.L.
+In addition, CDC has received at least \$1 billion in transfers and has administered over \$40 billion in appropriations on behalf of HHS through its grant programs from the PHSSEF account.
+As a result, of the total appropriated to and administered by CDC, \$59.481 billion in CDC COVID-19 grants have been awarded to state, tribal, and local agencies as of December 2022 (amount includes some regular appropriations).
+For more information on CDC funding in the COVID-19 relief laws, see, CRS Report R46711, U.S. Public Health Service: COVID-19 Supplemental Appropriations in the 116th Congress and CRS Report R46834, American Rescue Plan Act of 2021 (P.L.
 117-2): Public Health, Medical Supply Chain, Health Services, and Related Provisions.

-Congress often appropriates emergency supplemental funding to HHS on a flexible basis, and therefore HHS decides the final allocation of funds among HHS operating divisions (such as CDC).
+Congress often appropriates emergency supplemental funding to HHS for purposes that are somewhat general, or with the authority for HHS to transfer those funds, and therefore HHS decides the final allocation of funds among HHS operating divisions (such as CDC).
 Final data on HHS supplemental appropriations allocations are not available for all public health emergencies listed above.